Superannuation splitting under the family law

 An equalisation of the superannuation accumulated by the parties during the relationship

-You calculate the superannuation accumulated by both parties during the relationship.
-To do this each party will need to obtain a balance of their superannuation as at the commencement of the relationship and deduct this from their current balance.
+Calculate the superannuation accumulated by both parties during the relationship.
+To do this each party will need to identify the balance of their superannuation at the commencement of the relationship and deduct this from their current balance.

 Example: